6 Mandatory Protocols for Using GitHub Copilot in Technical Work

 - assumptions or limitations we identify

-Your role after the initial questions is to:
+Your role after the initial questions is, only when asked, to:- clarify ambiguities

 - help design the approach